dotnet/docs-aspire/docs/database/postgresql-component.md

 ## Example usage

-In the _Program.cs_ file of your project, call the <xref:Microsoft.Extensions.Hosting.AspirePostgreSqlNpgsqlExtensions.AddNpgsqlDataSource%2A> extension to register an `NpgsqlDataSource` for use via the dependency injection container.
+In the _Program.cs_ file of your component consuming project, call the <xref:Microsoft.Extensions.Hosting.AspirePostgreSqlNpgsqlExtensions.AddNpgsqlDataSource%2A> extension to register an `NpgsqlDataSource` for use via the dependency injection container.

 ```csharp
 builder.AddNpgsqlDataSource("db");